Course Outline

 3

-Plan how you could enhance or improve your application of communication principles in future practice ('now what')
+Develop an action plan for how to enhance or improve your nutrition communication in future practice ('now what')

 4